 - Go to www.jctconsultancy.co.uk and click on 'Get Software Updates' on the left menu to get the package for the latest release of LinSig. - The package downloads as a ZIP file.
-When the download is complete extract the install package named 'LinSigV3Setup.3.2.x.x.exe' from the downloaded Zip file.
-The ZIP file also contains a copy of this LinSig User Guide in case you need to refer to it before installing LinSig. - Run the extracted LinSigV3Setup.3.2.x.x.exe file.
-This will start the installation process. - Depending on how Windows is configured you may need to right click on LinSigV3Setup.3.2.x.x.exe and choose 'Run as Administrator' to run installation with administrative rights. - Follow the on-screen prompts from the setup program.
+The ZIP file contains the LinSig installation files and also contains a copy of this LinSig User Guide in case you need to refer to it before installing LinSig. - Extract the installation files from the Zip file to a temporary folder on your PC. - Run the extracted Setup.exe file.
+This will start the installation process. - Depending on how Windows is configured you may need to right click on Setup.exe and choose 'Run as Administrator' to run installation with administrative rights. - Follow the on-screen prompts from the setup program.